sowcow/blog/content/posts/the-shining.md

 because he was running smuggling operation.
 Rangers were also involved in it.

-# Fast-Forward Conclusion
+# Fast-Forward to Conclusion

 There is Black Square "painting".
-The movie is the same.
-It lacks core, but has a bunch of stimulants and abstractions instead.
+The movie is the same: it lacks core but has a bunch of stimulants and abstractions instead.

+So, it is what is lacking is of interest.
+Captured consciousness is what makes the maze/hotel alive.